fledware/GodotXUnit/README.md

 ## Next steps

-* figure out how to run other assemblies so we can put tests in different projects instead of the main project.
 * try to figure out how to get an cs script running from an assembly other than the main. that way we can get rid of the manual includes.
 * make the results be in the junit format